 Toshiba: What's going wrong?

-It also said it was considering selling a majority stake in its NAND flash-memory business to get it through its ongoing financial turbulence.
+To plug the gap, Toshiba is set to sell a majority stake in its NAND flash-memory business to get it through its ongoing financial turbulence.

 All this comes as it struggles to turn the corner after a profit-inflating scandal.